orta/redwood-codegen-api-types/README.md

 - Feel good that all [these types](https://github.com/redwoodjs/redwood/pull/6228) are accounted for
 - Tests (I've added some fixtures, but I'm mostly testing by running against my main app )
-- Create an 'unuused resolvers' interface for auto-complete on the main type resolvers?
+- Create an 'unused resolvers' interface for auto-complete on the main type resolvers?